 Squat real deep with a ton of weight on your back, then there is nothing on this green earth you cannot achieve.
 If you have ever been through a vigorous lower body workout, you know exactly what I am talking about here.
 Looking past that gruelling pain of a heavy back squat with the determination of hitting your target reps is an empowering endeavour like no other.
 The satisfaction that comes from it in insurmountable.

 Sure, you will probably have to limp your way back home with a few pit stops on the way and your legs will be cursing the hell out of you.
 However, by the time you are done, you will feel like you can take on the world.

 Ankle Safety First

-Having the largest muscle group in the body, it takes a lot of heavy weight, volume and dynamic moves to get the gears turning when it comes to training the lower body.
-Unfortunately, this could expose you to ankle sprains, or even worsen the ones you already have.
+Having the largest muscle group in the body, it takes a lot of heavyweights, volume and dynamic moves to get the gears turning when it comes to training the lower body.
+Unfortunately, this could expose you to ankle sprains, or even worse the ones you already have.
 This is especially if you are suffering from stiff calf muscles or a reduction in ankle mobility.